On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Implications for Cosmic Magnetogenesis

 Conventional inflationary magnetic fields decay adiabatically during the de Sitter phase, but deplete at a slower pace after inflation.
-Here, this happens within scenario~A (see \S~\ref{ssRICs} earlier).
-In general, any scenario that allows the second magnetic mode on the right-hand side of solution (\ref{rh-dB1}) to survive at the start of reheating will lead to the same result.
-Then, the residual comoving (pre-collapse) magnitude of a $B$-field (with physical scale close to 10~Kpc today) will be approximately $10^{-33}$~G. The magnetic strengths required for the dynamo to work are estimated at the time of completed galaxy formation (see \S~\ref{ssStQ} earlier).
+Here, this happens within scenario~A (see Section~\ref{ssRICs} earlier).
+In~general, any scenario that allows the second magnetic mode on the right-hand side of solution (\ref{rh-dB1}) to survive at the start of reheating will lead to the same result.
+Then, the residual comoving (pre-collapse) magnitude of a $B$-field (with physical scale close to 10~Kpc today) will be approximately $10^{-33}$~G. The~magnetic strengths required for the dynamo to work are estimated at the time of completed galaxy formation (see Section~\ref{ssStQ} earlier).
 The magnitude quoted above is comoving, which means that it does not include the magnetic amplification that occurs during the collapse of the proto-galactic cloud.
 Assuming an idealistic spherically symmetric collapse, we may add up to four orders of magnitude to the comoving magnetic strength.
-Adopting the more realistic scenario of anisotropic protogalactic collapse leads to further increase by one or two orders of magnitude~\cite{DBL}.
+Adopting the more realistic scenario of anisotropic protogalactic collapse leads to further increase by one or two orders of magnitude~\cite{DBL1}-\cite{BrMT}.
 All these can bring the final magnetic strength close to $10^{-27}$~G by the time the galaxy is formed.
 This is stronger than $10^{-30}$~G, which is the minimum magnetic strength quoted in the literature as capable of seeding the dynamo~\cite{DLT}.
 Hence, astrophysically relevant magnetic fields are theoretically possible without violating conventional electromagnetism or abandoning standard cosmology.

 Additional magnetic amplification may be possible as well.
 The literature contains mechanisms that could enhance cosmological $B$-fields during both the earlier and the later stages of their evolution.
+Turbulent motions, for example, can increase the final magnitude of the field, once the latter is well inside the Hubble horizon.
 Here, we would like to draw the reader's attention to an alternative possibility, which is directly related to our discussion.
-In line with solution (\ref{lsB2})), the stiffer the equation of state of the cosmic medium, the slower the magnetic decay and the stronger its superadiabatic ampolification.
-In fact, for stiff-matter (i.e.~at the $p=\rho$ and $w=1$ limit) we obtain
+In line with solution (\ref{lsB2}), the stiffer the equation of state of the cosmic medium, the slower the magnetic decay and the stronger its superadiabatic amplification.
+In fact, for stiff-matter (i.e.,~at the $p=\rho$ and $w=1$ limit) we obtain